‘Song Of The South’ Trends On Twitter In The Wake Of HBO Max Temporarily Pulling ‘Gone With The Wind’

 “I just saw a post where someone said they should replace the “theme” of Splash Mountain (Song Of The South) with a less problematic Disney movie… Like Pocahontas,” tweeted one user.

-Another user suggested that the entire controversy is much ado about not a lot, as few users who are discussing it have actually seen the movie in question.
+Another user suggested that the entire controversy is overblown, as few users who are discussing it have actually seen the movie in question.

 “Twitter is full of experts on Disney’s Song of the South, a movie that no one has actually seen,” the user wrote.